bcaffo/LittleInferenceBook/manuscript/01_introduction.md

 6. *Probability models*: a formal connection between the data and a population of interest.
 Often probability models are assumed or are approximated.
 7. *Study design*: the process of designing an experiment to minimize biases and variability.
-8. *Nonparametric* bootstrapping: the process of using the data to, with minimal probability model assumptions, create inferences.
+8. *Nonparametric* bootstrapping: the process of using the data to create inferences, with minimal probability model assumptions.
 9. *Permutation*, randomization and exchangeability testing: the process of using data permutations to perform inferences.